john-thuo1/BreastCancerBinaryClassification/README.md

  I have modified the project to use the model I trained from scratch(trainedModel.h5) instead of the pre-trained  model(vgg19breastCancerClassifier.h5) due to the github lfs data quota limit.

   ![image](https://user-images.githubusercontent.com/108690517/236889935-f8a160ec-2379-4730-85dd-838200d36066.png)

-Based on the confusion matrix provided, we can generate a summary of the results as follows:  <br />

-The given confusion matrix shows the performance of a binary classification model for tumor detection.
-Out of 32 cases, 20 benign tumors were correctly identified as benign (true negative), while 10 malignant tumors were correctly identified as malignant (true positive).
-There were 2 cases of false negatives where malignant tumors were misclassified as benign, but no false positives where benign tumors were misclassified as malignant. <br />

 # **Testing the project**
 I have included a few images you can test the application with in the Images directory.
 However, you can use your own images.
 For now, try using breast cancer images.